- About Us

 AAAA is a professional development, advocacy and educational organization.
 It provides classroom and onsite training through the Professional Development and Training Institute and Internet-based training through its webinar program.
 Confers the Certified Affirmative Action Professional (CAAP) credential.
 AAAA members have represented the association on television, radio and the Internet and in print media.
 AAAA has an annual meeting as well as events sponsored by the regions.

-Gregory T. Chambers was elected president of AAAA in 2010.
+Gregory T. Chambers was elected president of AAAA in 2010 and re-elected president in 2012.
 He was the EEO/AA Manager for the State of Delaware for 24 years.
 Gregory retired from his State of Delaware EEO position after being offered an EEO Manager position with the Delaware River and Bay Authority (DRBA).
 The Delaware River & Bay Authority (DRBA) was created by Compact in 1962.
 It is charged with providing vital transportation links between the two states as well as economic development in Delaware and the four southern counties of New Jersey.
 The DRBA Executive Director selected Gregory to use his proven skills and abilities to address the organization’s pressing EEO/AA needs and concerns.
 He has worked for DRBA since 2009.

 He has been in public service for 39 years, having spent 13 of those years in a variety of capacities with the City of Wilmington, most notably director of community affairs in the Office of the Mayor.
 Gregory is a graduate of Wilmington University with a Bachelor’s of Arts Degree in Behavioral Science.
 He is a Certified Conflict Partnership Catalyst (CPC) trained in facilitating resolution to differences and preserving relationships at work and in the community.
 Gregory is a 24-year member of the American Association for Affirmative Action serving as state coordinator, regional director and now president.
 He founded and formerly chaired the Delaware Work Force Diversity Group (DWFDG).
 Established in 1989, DWFDG is a mechanism for networking and sharing information on equal employment opportunity, affirmative action, and diversity in the workplace for public and private sector employers.
 In November 2011, he received the NAACP’s Lifetime Award for Affirmative Action and Diversity Work.